 When they didn’t get better I started to tell myself I sucked.
 Then I went into comparison mode.
 Looking at all the people who I thought were better than me at blogging and YouTube.
 Soon I started to feel really low.
 Everything and everyone seemed to upset me.

 Not because anyone had done anything wrong, but because I was irritable and in the wrong frame of mind.
 Topped off by femininity issues, a bad week with the kids and the car breaking down I felt broken.
-Emotionally exhausted and loss, not knowing what to do next.
+Emotionally exhausted and lost, not knowing what to do next.

 Financially we’d had a bad week and I just felt like we were drowning and I couldn’t see a way out.
 I knew we were blessed and abundant in many ways, but it’s crazy how a bad week with money can leave you feeling in a panic.
 Ironically I’d only done a video on ‘Abundance VS Wealth’ the week before.
 So now I was feeling silly too for daring to discuss the subject.